cdinescu/vitanum-deployment/README.md

 - Spring Data Rest
 - Hibernate
 - Angular
-- Docker (thus is the current deployment)
+- Docker (this is the current deployment)
-- Kubernetes (the migration from docker is currently being developed)
+- Kubernetes (the migration from Docker to Kubernetes is currently being developed)
 - Travis CI
 - Gradle